hanhanhan-kim/vidtools/README.md

 - `do_debug` (boolean): If true, will show a live feed of the labeled checkerboards, and will save a directory of the labeled checkerboards as `.jpg`s.
 - `keep_dims` (boolean): If true, will not crop the dead pixels out of the undistorted video outputs. **_Must be true if the output video is to be used as the `undistorted_board` argument in the `pxls_to_mm` command_**.
 Otherwise, makes more sense to set this argument to false.

-This command returns a fanciful video of the (still distorted) checkerboard video with labeled detected checkerboard corners, the undistorted target videos, and a `.pkl` file of the camera calibration matrix that was used to undistort the target videos.
+This command returns a fanciful video of the (still distorted) checkerboard video with labeled detected checkerboard corners, the undistorted target `.mp4` videos, and a `.pkl` file of the camera calibration matrix that was used to undistort the target videos.
 Additional outputs will be returned if `do_debug` is true.

+#### `find_circles`

+This command uses a [Hough Circle Transform](https://docs.opencv.org/3.4/dd/d1a/group__imgproc__feature.html#ga47849c3be0d0406ad3ca45db65a25d2d) to find a single mean circle for each video, in a directory of `.mp4` videos.
+The typical use case is for identifying the boundaries of a circular arena from a behaviour video.

+- `root` (string): Path to the root directory; the directory that houses the target `.mp4` videos.
+Is recursive.
+- `dp` (integer): The image resolution over the accumulator resolution.
+See the OpenCV docs for details.
+- `param1` (integer): The highest threshold of the two passed to the Canny edge detector.
+See OpenCV docs for details.
+- `param2` (integer): The accumulator threshold for the circle centres at the detection stage.
+The smaller it is, the more false circles that may be detected.
+See OpenCV docs for details.
+- `minDist` (integer): Minimum distance between the centres of the detected circles, in pixels.
+If the parameter is too small, multiple neighbour circles may be falsely detected, in addition to the true one.
+See OpenCV docs for details.
+- `minRadius` (integer): Minimum circle radius, in pixels.
+See OpenCV docs for details.
+- `maxRadius` (integer): Maximum circle radius, in pixels.
+See OpenCV docs for details.
+- `frames` (iterable of ints): Specifies the frames in which to look for checkerboards.
+Accepts an iterable of integers, such as a list of integers, where the integers specify the indexes of the frames in the `undistorted_board` video.
+If the length of the iterable is 0, the command will randomly draw 5 frames from the video.
+The default value of `frames` is `[]` (a list of length 0).
+- `do_ask` (boolean): If true, will ask the user at every step to verify that the extracted frames are suitable images in which to search for checkerboard corners.

+This command returns a `.pkl` file that ends in `_circle.pkl`, for each `.mp4` video.
+The `.pkl` file contains the Cartesian pixel coordinates of the mean circle's center and the pixel radius of the mean circle.

 #### `pxls_to_real`

+This command converts pixel measurements to physical lengths, by calibrating an *undistorted* `.mp4` video of checkerboards.

 - `real_board_squre_len`: The actual real-world length of an edge of a checkerboard square, e.g. in mm.
 - `undistorted_board` (string): Path to an _undistorted_ video of the checkerboard.
 Will be the output of the `undistort` command, where `keep_dims` is false.